The Governing Body of Thurton CofE Primary School

 ‘I am mother to Olivia and Harry, who attends Thurton & Ashby Pre-school.
 We live in Ashby St. Mary.
 My background is in education, having worked with primary-aged children, in and out of schools, all my working life.
 Currently my time is devoted to my family and the local community: I am Parish Council Clerk, part of the committee that is renovating Thurton & Ashby playground, I run the Christian pre-school group Little Fish, and help within the PTA.’

 Co-Opted Governors– appointed by the Governing body, for example because they represent community interests or have particular skills

-Mr Len Swiffen – Chair of Curriculum and Standards Committee, elected by and representing Thurton Parish Council
+Mr Len Swiffen – Acting Chair of Governors, Chair of Curriculum and Standards Committee, elected by and representing Thurton Parish Council

 ‘I’m Len Swiffen.
 I have been a governor at Thurton VCP School for more than six years.
 Before retirement, I had almost forty years teaching experience in primary, junior and middle schools in Norfolk.
 My aim is to support positively, the very demanding work of everyone concerned with Thurton VCP School, in ensuring that every child receives the best and widest educational opportunities possible to enable them to fulfil their full potential and to prepare them for secondary education.’

 ‘I’m Wendy McGill, and have been a governor since September 2013.
 Extending my interest in education and desire to support our lovely community prompted me to become a governor.
 I work in IT Compliance administration for BPP University in London and as I don’t have any personal connections (eg children) within the school, I’m able to give practical advice with my business head on, and get involved with recruitment as part of the Personnel Committee.
 I’m proud Thurton Primary School is ‘outstanding’ in every area and am committed to working to keep this rating, to do the best for the children in the school for the future”